 Color is often the untapped leverage that decides whether an email campaign succeeds or fails.
 The colors’ psychological effect on people has already been studied for decades, and still, new things are discovered every year.

-In the marketing context, however, data is ever-changing.
+However, in the context of marketing colors, data is ever-changing.
 For example, 93% of consumers place color in the first place when making a purchase, with 85% naming it the primary reason for buying a product.

 At the same time, corporate colors create certain boundaries on which colors one can use in their email campaign.
 Therefore it’s best to keep your options open to target specific clients with specific colors.